George Whiteman

 In a three-season career, Whiteman posted a .271 batting average with one home run and 31 runs batted in in 85 games played.

 A 35-year-old minor league journeyman, Whiteman filled in outfield for the Boston Red Sox whenever Babe Ruth was pitching.
 Prior to the 1918 season, he had played in only 15 major league games since 1907 before becoming the surprise hero of the World Champion Boston team.
 Although Ruth and Carl Mays won two games apiece in the World Series, Whiteman batted just .250 (5-for-20) against the Chicago Cubs but delivered some key hits and made several run-saving catches in the outfield, specially in the eighth inning of the final game won by the Red Sox, 2–1, at Fenway Park.
 He never appeared in another major league game after the Series.

-Whiteman died in Houston, Texas, at the age of 62.
+After baseball, Whiteman served as a deputy police officer.
+Whiteman suffered a heart attack in early 1947.
+As a result, locals and colleagues from baseball helped get blood transfusions for Whiteman.
+He died at his home on West Eighth Street in Houston, Texas on February 10, 1947.
+His funeral was held on February 12, 1947 at Hollywood Cemetery in Houston.
+His teammates on the 1921 Houston Buffaloes Gene Bailey and Charles Miller helped served as pallbearers at his funeral.